Swallow in a dream in swift low flight with forking tail in morning air

 She flies fast, low over the earth.
 In her flight something irresistibly alive.
 Something that cries out: spring is here.
 Life is returning.

 This dream often comes at the end of a “winter period” — inner or outer.
 At the end of a hard time.
 At the beginning of change.
 Through the swallow, your unconscious says: the winter is ending.
 Something is returning.
 Spring is near.
+The same first announcement of return, spread across a horizon rather than carried on darting wings, shows up in dreams where dawn slowly fills the sky with light — the message arriving as colour rather than as creature.

 This could be the return of joy, of energy, of creativity, of a relationship, of health — of whatever seemed to have gone for a long time.